Typing is often easier than writing by hand for kids with certain learning and thinking differences.

 You may not be able to address your child’s specific challenges.
 But there are ways you can make typing easier.

-Some experts say that if your child finds it frustrating to touch-type, let him type in whatever way works for him.
-Don’t worry if he’s not typing “the right way,” as long as he’s getting it done.
+Some experts say that if kids find it frustrating to touch-type, you can let them type in whatever way works for them.
+Don’t worry if they’re not typing “the right way,” as long as they’re getting it done.

-Let your child use a tablet for shorter assignments.
-He can type using his thumbs and fingers, a process similar to texting.
+Let kids use a tablet for shorter assignments.
+They can type using their thumbs and fingers, a process similar to texting.

-If your child finds it distracting to have spelling and grammar mistakes highlighted, turn off auto-correct.
+If kids find it distracting to have spelling and grammar mistakes highlighted, turn off auto-correct.
 Turn it back on when the project is finished.
-Then he can make corrections all at once.
+Then they can make corrections all at once.

-Use a typing tutor program to boost your child’s proficiency.
-He may benefit from a program designed for a general audience to get some practice and improve on speed.
+Use a typing tutor program to boost proficiency.
+Kids may benefit from a program designed for a general audience to get some practice and improve on speed.
 There are many free programs online.
 Most include access to fun games to improve letter awareness and overall speed.

 Try an alternative keyboard.
 These have special overlays that customize how a standard keyboard looks and functions.
 They might group keys by color, or add graphics to aid comprehension, for instance.